Tarnage/CITS3002-Project/docs/README.md

 2. your project will consist of client and server programs developed in standard C99 (or C11, or C17), and Python v3.6 (or later).
 [Sorry, but recent experience in CITS3002 has shown that it's challenging for many students to install and develop on a consistent version of Java, resulting in great frustration with installations on personal devices and when marking].

-3. your project's single server program, named remoteserver, will be developed in either C or Python.
+3. your project's single server program, named rakeserver, will be developed in either C or Python.
 The choice is up to you.

-4. you will develop two distinct client programs - one in C named client-c, and one in Python named client-p.
+4. you will develop two distinct client programs - one in C named rake-c, and one in Python named rake-p.
+Each client should simply attempt to read from a file named Rakefile in the current working directory.

 5. your project will be capable of executing multiple instances of your server program on distict (physical) computers connected using internet protocols, and each of your client programs on the computer 'in front of you'.